department-of-veterans-affairs/va.gov-team/products/streamlined_waiver/accessibility_research/research-findings.md

 P5 likened their preference to filling out a paper form by hand in one sitting, and P6 also expressed wanting the form to be read to them.

 P5 felt the built in accessibility was good.
-P6 said it was "frustrating", however mentioned that they started to understand the <cancel> and <back> button.
+P6 said it was "frustrating", however mentioned that they started to understand the "cancel" and "back" button.

 *I personally would have all that information on one big form and just fill it out, like if I was writing it out by hand.
 Because the 'wizards' and all that stuff are extra steps that aren't necessary.
 You're going to enter the information one way or the other,  there are a couple of places in there where it was helpful and also some where it was confusing because you had to jump in and out of forms mode.
 If I could have got to this page and arrowed down and read the whole form at one time so I knew what was going to be asked of me, and go to forms mode until I hit submit, for me personally that would be easier.  - P5*

 *I think you're doing a good job with your accessibility features.
 There were no areas where I didn't know what it was.
 There are a few places where it could be tweaked.
 For the most part it was very accessible. - P5*

-*It was frustrating.
+>"It was frustrating.
 Because the screen reader it was skipping over things and not reading them to me.
 And the continue and the back was frustrating.
 Because to me, I'm in the form and it looks like with that cancel it looks like it was a form within a form.
 Which is confusing because I'm in just one form.
 And then some of the text it didn't go to.
-It would start with the heading and jump to options instead of reading the title of the options for me. - P6*
+It would start with the heading and jump to options instead of reading the title of the options for me." - P6

-*However it's formatted in the system, or if - I would have something where it was built into the form where it would read it to you, like my gmail reads me my emails, my adobe acrobat has its own reader, a lot of the news stations now have this thing where it reads it to you.
+>"However it's formatted in the system, or if – I would have something where it was built into the form where it would read it to you, like my gmail reads me my emails, my adobe acrobat has its own reader, a lot of the news stations now have this thing where it reads it to you.
 I don't know if that's possible where it reads it to you.
 Why do I need a whole screen reader?
-Why can't you just read it to me? - P6*
+Why can't you just read it to me?" - P6

 ## Additional Insights

 _Any additional insights that aren't "key findings."
 These can be powerful comments from users that don’t represent a pattern in this study, but may be part of one outside this study._

-**-   Expandable help section was not reading for 1 participant on VoiceOver (P6)**

-**-   The review page was confusing for P5 (JAWS)**
+-   The Review page was confusing for P5 (JAWS)

-*There were drop down boxes there that would show what I already had entered.
+>"There were drop down boxes there that would show what I already had entered.
 It was in a heading and a drop down box inside of a list.
 That is rather confusing.
 I didn't know if I could hit enter on that or not.
 So I would take those drop downs out of the heading.
-You're putting 2 forms at once in the same place and that confuses me at least. - P5*
+You're putting 2 forms at once in the same place and that confuses me at least. "
+>-P5

-**-   Signature field is not announced on JAWS (P5 didn't know he was signing a form)**
+-   On the Confirmation page, P5 didn't know he was signing a form as the signature field was not announced on JAWS.

+-  Expandable ["Additional information" component](https://design.va.gov/components/additional-info) was not reading for one participant on VoiceOver (P6).

-**-   On certain form questions, the VoiceOver was jumping to the question selections without reading the question first (P6)**
+-  On certain form questions, VoiceOver was jumping to the question selections without reading the question first (P6).

-*Is there anything confusing on this page or something you are unsure of (Spouse’s Other Income page)?
+ >  "Is there anything confusing on this page or something you are unsure of (Spouse’s Other Income page)?
 My screen reader jumps from the title to the selection.
 I can’t read the line above it.
 The other ones where the choices were yes or no it would eventually read the line above it.
-Okay there it goes I had to get the box up there to read it. - P6*
+Okay there it goes I had to get the box up there to read it." - P6

+- After reading the Introduction/Steps page, one participant noted that the suggestion, "If you need help with your request, contact a local Veterans Service Organization (VSO)" was not helpful as it can take months to talk to a VSO.

+- One participant was very involved in a blind Veterans organization and he noted that he did not know any other JAWS users.
+Other blind Veterans that he knew did not use technology.
+He noted that it was important to mail information as opposed to email as these Veterans did not have email addresses.

 ## Recommendations

 _Put together initial recommendations here based on your findings along with supporting evidence.
 Review with your team, then edit as needed._

-* Recommendation 1
-    * _Supporting evidence_
-* Recommendation 2
-    * _Supporting evidence_
+* Ensure that users are able to Focus on all elements of the page.
+VoiceOver users were unable to read the Transition page because it would not properly focus on certain elements of the page.

+* Update buttons to read "back" and "continue".
+Avoid using buttons that read "cancel" as screenreader users may believe it cancels out the entire form.

 ## Next Steps